rakeshSgr/mentoring/documentation/3.1.0/MentorEd-Env-Modification-README.md

 ## Affected Features

-1. **User Signup**

-    Since an email with an OTP code is sent to verify the email ID provided during the signup process, the Notification service environment variables must be configured with real values sourced from an email service.

-    Currently, the Notification service natively supports [Twilio® SendGrid](https://sendgrid.com/en-us) as the default email service.
-Therefore, the following environment variables must be set for this feature to function properly.

-    ### Notification Service

-    **Docker Setup:** `notification_env`

-    **Manual Setup:** `notification/src/.env`

-    **Variables:**

-    ```
-    SENDGRID_API_KEY
-    SENDGRID_FROM_EMAIL
-    ```

-    > **Note:** If the **APPLICATION_ENV** in the User service is set to "**development**," the OTP code will be logged in the console.
-This feature might be advantageous in a local setup as it bypasses the need for a Sendgrid account.
-Logging is disabled in production environments (**APPLICATION_ENV=production**).

-2. **File Upload**
+1. **Bulk Upload Sessions**

-    The application utilizes file upload functionality to implement several features like profile and session image upload, bulk user creation and bulk session creation.
+    The application utilizes file upload functionality to implement several features like profile and session image upload, bulk user creation and in release-3.1.0 bulk session creation is introduced with new envs.
 Therefore, it is expected that you have a bucket configured with a cloud provider of your choosing (AWS, GCP, AZURE, or OCI).
 And relevant environment fields are set in the following services.

     ### Mentor and User Services